 - Pain in the abdomen, chest, or back

 While doctors often attempt to reduce the likelihood of these side effects by administering a dose of steroids before treatment, these reactions can nevertheless become life-threatening for some patients.
 Close monitoring is necessary every time a patient receives a round of Taxotere treatment.

 Progressive Side Effects of Taxotere

 Many of Taxotere’s side effects happen over time rather than immediately during the injection.
 Dividing these side effects by which systems they affect can make them easier to understand.

 Blood Count Disorders from Taxotere

 - Low neutrophil cell count (febrile neutropenia) – Neutrophils are the body’s most common white blood cells.
-When the neutrophil count is low, the body is less able to protect itself against infections.
+When the neutrophil count is low, the body can less protect itself against infections.
 This is the most common side effect of Taxotere.

-- Low red blood cell count (anemia) – Red blood cells are responsible for carrying oxygen throughout the system.
+- Low red blood cell count (anemia) – Red blood cells carry oxygen throughout the system.
 When the body’s red blood cell count is too low, the patient will experience fatigue, shortness of breath, and a rapid heart rate, among other symptoms.

 - Low platelet count (thrombocytopenia) – Platelets enable the blood to clot, which is one of the first steps toward healing a wound.
 Low platelet count can lead to nosebleeds, bleeding gums, bruising, headaches, and heavy menstrual flow.